E-Commerce Customer Experience: How To Create Great Experiences

 Rich Content and Information

-During the COVID-19 pandemic, the importance of information on product availability increased by 11% as a critical requirement for both consumers and B2B customers.
+In the last few years, the importance of information on product availability increased by 11% as a critical requirement for both consumers and B2B customers.

 Providing accurate information such as product details, stock levels, answers to common questions, and pricing clarity can go a long way towards enhancing the e-commerce customer experience.